This FAQ focuses on RPM Remote Print Manager® ("RPM"). For related topics, please see the FAQ list in the menu above.

-In the troubleshooting guide, we mention three reasons why print jobs that are already formatted for your printer might not print, such as PCL and PostScript as you mentioned:
+In the troubleshooting guide, we mention three reasons why print jobs already formatted for your printer might not print, such as PCL and PostScript as you said:

-- the printer you selected is using a "class driver"
+- the printer you selected uses a "class driver"

 - your printer is not compatible with the data format you are sending it